snowplow/documentation/docs/getting-started-on-snowplow-open-source/quick-start-aws/upgrade-guide/index.md

 :::note

-You may have deviated from the original Quick Start example Terraform files, if this is the case then the concepts described here still apply.
-However you will want to compare the differences between Quick Start releases to see what you need to update.
+You may have deviated from the original Quick Start example Terraform files.
+If this is the case then the concepts described here still apply.
+However, you will want to compare the differences between Quick Start releases to see what you need to update.

 :::